Source: World Bank and Drewry Shipping Consultants.

 - In the mid-1990s up to the late 2000s, the residuals became positive, implying an export/throughput relation higher than the average.
 This was particularly linked with the contribution of export-oriented economies such as China using the benefits of containerization to access global markets.
 Trade and container volumes increased sharply between 2003 and 2008, which represented the period of peak globalization.
 The development of transshipment hubs also played a role in the higher relation between throughput and exports than the average.

-- Between 2007 and 2010, the relation between exports and container volumes was subject to significant volatility, particularly between 2008 and 2009, where both exports and container volumes dropped significantly.
+- Between 2007 and 2010, the relation between exports and container volumes was subject to significant volatility, particularly between 2008 and 2009, where both exports and container volumes dropped significantly due a financial crisis.

 - Since 2011 the relationship between exports and throughput appears to be resuming as the residuals went from negative to positive.
-Still, the relationship is subject to much volatility.
+Still, the relationship is subject to much volatility, as exemplified by the Covid-19 pandemic where trade and container throughput declined proportionally.